wabasiteni/UnityProceduralJumpRope/README.md

     where `P0` is `leftHandHold.position`, `P1` is `lowestPoint`, and `P2` is `rightHandHold.position`.

 ### Setting up Animation

 **Example for Mixamo Users:**
-1. Download a character and a jump rope animation (e.g., "Jump Rope") from [Mixamo.com](https://www.mixamo.com).
+1. Use or download a character and a jump rope animation (e.g., "Jump Rope") from [Mixamo.com](https://www.mixamo.com).
 2. Import them into your Unity project.
 3. Replace the "Capsule" in the DemoScene with your Mixamo character.
 4. Find the hand bones in your character's hierarchy (e.g., `mixamorig:LeftHand`, `mixamorig:RightHand`).